andreasdominik/SusiRoller/README.md

 in the config.ini file.
 Then the skill can be used to move the rollers in a room by voice command.

+### Sun protection

+A special case is sun protection.
+If the command includes a phrase such as *"only if the sun shines"* then sun protection mode is activated.
+In this case the roller will be moved to the half-open position as defined in the config.ini file.

+If a weather service is configured in the *HermesMQTT* framework, the skill will check the cloud cover and the time of sunset.
+If the cloud cover is below a certain threshold (default 60%) and the sunset is more than x minutes in the future (default 30 minutes), the roller will be moved to the half-open position.
+Otherwise the roller will be moved to the opened position.

+Sun protection may be scheduled with the *SusiScheduler* skill by executing a
+*"Close the roller in the livingroom only if the sun is shining"* command every 15 minutes.

 ## Device definitions